MihaiStefanoaia/Mandelbrot-set/README.md

 - switch the brute force computation from the CPU to the GPU (probably with CUDA or OpenCL) | for now managed to get CPU multithreading to work using OpenMP

-- add a high resolution saving menu for the current view
+- add a proper GUI for the saving menu

 - generally optimize the program to run better